morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 ## General idea behind the generative process of continuous data

-In machine learning, data is frequently represented through an unknown probability distribution.
-The essence of generative modeling lies in its capability to produce new samples from this distribution.
+In machine learning, data is frequently represented as an unknown high dimensional probability distribution.
+The core of generative modeling is its ability to synthesize new samples from this complex distribution.
+A crucial challenge is to design methods that effectively scales to extremely high dimensions $d$.
+For instance in the case of an image dataset, $d$ is typically the number of pixels on an image.

   A common approach is to learn a transformation $F$ which changes the initial distribution $p_{0}$ into a simple known distribution often chosen to be Gaussian.
-Once the model has been adequately trained the learned neural network is utilized to map samples from the Gaussian distribution back to the original data distribution.
+Once the model has been adequately trained the learned neural network is utilized to map the high dimensional samples from the Gaussian distribution back to the original data distribution.

 ![Continuous generation process](/assets/images/diffusion/gen_basic.png)